imalikov/pine_script_docs/source/faq/Techniques.rst

 We then declare the two variables that will hold our cumulative `volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__, one for each state.
 Since only one state can be active at any given moment, when we are cumulating for one state (using ``volUp`` for an uptrend, for example), the other variable (``volDn`` in this case) will hold the `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ value.
-We use the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword when declaring the variables so they preserve their value bar to bar.
+We use the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword when declaring the variables, so they preserve their value bar to bar.

-The third and last step in our logic is to determine what value to set our cumulative variables with.
+The third and last step in our logic is determining what value to set our cumulative variables with.
 We will use ``volUp`` in this discussion, so this line:

 ::